 Oxishot is a small dischargeable that contains up to 8 l of oxygen.
 It will help you reduce headaches, fatigue and also when you have breathing problems.
 You can buy it in pharmacies or small shops in Cusco for around S/ 45 (around $14).

-Considering all of this and making use of the recommendations, the altitude sickness will hopefully not be a problem for your while you are in Peru.
+Considering all of this and making use of the recommendations, the altitude sickness will hopefully not be a problem for you during your Peru tour.

-It’s crucial that you prepare yourself properly and that you take the altitude sickness seriously as it can potentially end up being the deciding factor whether your vacations turn out incredible or incredibly bad.
+It’s crucial that you prepare yourself properly and that you take the altitude sickness seriously.
+Otherwise, it can potentially end up being the deciding factor whether your vacations turn out incredible or incredibly bad.

-In case you have another recommendation or experience related to the altitude sickness, we would be happy to read about it in the comments below.
+In case you have another recommendation to the altitude sickness, we would be happy to read about it in the comments below.